Indezine Logo

 Do you want to start the numbering on your slides from zero rather than one?
 Or do you want to start it from 6 or 101?
 You can do it, just follow these steps:

-1. Choose the Design tab from the Ribbon, and click the Slide Size button (highlighted in red within Figure 7).
-This brings up a drop-down menu.
+1. Choose the Design tab from the Ribbon, and click the Slide Size button, as shown highlighted in red within Figure 7, below.
+Doing so brings up a drop-down menu.
 Select the Custom Slide Size option, as shown highlighted in blue within Figure 7.

 2. Custom Slide Size option